georgekinnear/cj-meta-analysis/README.md

 Verhavert et al. (2018) Figure C1 bottom left panel shows a reasonably good correlation, but with only 29 data points, so this would extend that and could possibly allow for finer-grained analysis based on other assessment characteristics, like in RQ1.

+## Other questions?

-Split-halves reliability
+Split-halves
-* How does it compare to SSR?
 * How many iterations do you need to do for stable results?
   - For small studies, it may be that you just do all possible splits (and there aren't 1000)
-  - Could be "mission creep" to investigate this question.
+  - Could be "mission creep" to investigate this question along with everything else above.

-## Other questions?

 Misfits
 * Is it worth bothering about these?